RootAccessHacker/RootAccessHacker.github.io/_posts/2024-11-08-PicoCTF-Shark-On-Wire-2.md

   In this forensics CTF we have to analyze a packet capture file.
 This CTF is of medium difficulty.
 author:
 date: 2024-11-08 04:10:00 +0100
-categories: [Writeup, CTF]
+categories: [Writeup, CTF, '2024']
 tags: [picoctf, medium, PicoCTF 2019, forensics, ctf, networking, steganography]
-pin: true
+pin: false
 math: true
 ---